Gusarich/housify/ROADMAP.md

 # Roadmap

-This document outlines the roadmap for the project.
-It is a living document and will be updated as the project progresses.
+This document outlines the project's roadmap.
+It is a dynamic document that will be updated as the project progresses.

-## The First Usable Version
+## MVP (Minimum Viable Product)

-This is the initial version of the project that can be used for development in Hypixel Housing.
-It includes the basic functionality of the language and the compiler.
-It serves as a starting point for the project.
+This is the initial version of the compiler.
+It includes the basic functionality of the language and the compiler, serving as a starting point for Housify.
+Although it is not yet suitable for real projects, it lays the foundation for future development.

 ### Compiler

 -   [x] Basic grammar for the language
 -   [x] AST resolver with type checking
--   [x] Generator for the JSON output
+-   [x] JSON output generator
 -   [x] Constant evaluation in simple cases
 -   [x] Necessary actions, conditions, events, and functions from Hypixel Housing
 -   [x] Basic support for conditions